isabella232/pmp-support-site/docs/users/040_terminology.md

 Example: PRI created a Group for *PRI's The World*, and to that Group they added Users which are stations corresponding to their broadcast carriage list.
 Any content from *The World* that is published to the PMP is available to those Users and only those Users.

 And here's a diagram illustrating how permissions can be set in the PMP.
-Each of the different orgs can be set to have access to different documents:
+Each of the different organizations can be set to have access to different documents:
 ![how_do_permissions_work](https://cloud.githubusercontent.com/assets/4427754/9914554/650e085c-5c80-11e5-99d7-12410230c747.jpg)